jifems/adxsharing/troubleshoot-adx-sharing.md

 This is likely due to permission issue.
 After you receive the share and specify your target Azure Data Explorer cluster, make sure to give yourself permission to the database.

 ## After share is deleted, the shared data is still available to the data consumer
-In order to delete the symbolink link and make data unavailable to the consumer, you will need to either delete the dataset or the dataset mapping prior to deleting the share.
-This is a current product limitation which will be updated in the near future.
-If you have already deleted the share, please contact azdatasharesupport@microsoft.com for assistance.
+In order to delete the symbolic link and make data unavailable to the data consumer, you will need to either delete the dataset (as a data provider) or the dataset mapping (as a data consumer).
+Revoking access, deleting the share or deleting the share subscription will not delete the symbolic link.
+This is a current product limitation which will be addressed in the near future.

+If you have already deleted the share, there is a workaround to delete the symbolic link following these steps.

+* Data provider creates a new share to share the same DB or cluster with the same data consumer.
+* Data consumer accepts invitation and specifies the same target Azure Data Explorer cluster to receive data.
+* Data provider deletes the dataset or data consumer deletes the dataset mapping.

 ## Your question is still not answered?
 Please contact azdatasharesupport@microsoft.com for support.